leanprover/fp-lean/functional-programming-lean/src/getting-to-know/polymorphism.md

 The type argument `ann` stands for annotations, and each constructor is annotated.
 Expressions coming from a parser might be annotated with source locations, so a return type of `ArithExpr SourcePos` ensures that the parser put a `SourcePos` at each subexpression.
 Expressions that don't come from the parser, however, will not have source locations, so their type can be `ArithExpr Unit`.

 Additionally, because all Lean functions have arguments, zero-argument functions in other languages can be represented as functions that take a `Unit` argument.

-The `Unit` type is similar to `void` in languages derived from C.
+In a return position, the `Unit` type is similar to `void` in languages derived from C.
 In the C family, a function that returns `void` will return control to its caller, but it will not return any interesting value.
 By being an intentionally uninteresting value, `Unit` allows this to be expressed without requiring a special-purpose `void` feature in the type system.
 Unit's constructor can be written as empty parentheses: `{{#example_in Examples/Intro.lean unitParens}} : {{#example_out Examples/Intro.lean unitParens}}`.